-The answer is not to keep adding VPN appliances and further increasing the complexity of an already cumbersome technology, but instead move to accessing private and web applications based on a user’s identity.
+The answer is not to keep adding VPN appliances and further increasing the complexity of an already cumbersome technology but instead move to access private and web applications based on a user’s identity.

 Under this premise, we developed Trustgrid’s Agentless Remote Access.
 As a replacement to VPNs it allows for any user on any device to connect to private or web applications (cloud or data center hosted) without requiring additional layers of security appliances, expensive proprietary hardware and weeks of configuration.
 As a cloud-delivered, software-defined service it provides Zero Trust Network Access (ZTNA) without hardware or software management, making it easy for networking teams to deploy and maintain.

 Access to new applications can be added quickly with the deployment of Trustgrid nodes or minimal firewall rule changes.
 And the platform natively solves remote access DDoS and load balancing challenges without additional hardware or configuration.